Click Above for Live Doppler Radar from KBTX

 The Jail Division has a staff of 22 jailers and 1 nurse.
 The jail is managed by Jail Administrator Lt.
-Edward Use'.
+Davis Use'.
 There are also two Sergeants, who provide additional supervision for the jail staff.
 Every jail officer must meet the requirements for licensing as a jailer through the TCLEOSE.

 The current jail facility became operational in December of 1998.
 The jail has been inspected yearly by the Texas Commission on Jail Standards to ensure state mandated security and safety requirements are being met.
 Additionally, the jail goes through a fire inspection and a health inspection yearly.
 The Grimes County Jail has met and passed the requirements of all three inspections.
 The jail has passed a total of 23 consecutive inspections to date (1/11/2022).